 Mannix is able to provide some financial assistance to a limited number of current residents with demonstrated financial need, who have not received a College Scholarship.
-Applicants must complete an application form.
+Applicants must complete an application form and submit it to the Business Manager.

 Scholarships